liamfitzmaurice10/sqrt-diffusion-schemes/README.md

 and it is the one to use if a positivity-preserving variance scheme is wanted and $\alpha < 0$ rules out Lamperti.

 ## Limitations

+- Strong error is measured against each scheme's own fine-mesh run, so what is reported is self-convergence,  not distance from the true solution.
+  The pairwise agreement table is a partial check on this, not a substitute.

+- Exact sampling gives the correct marginal density but does not use the same Brownian path as the schemes so it can only be used for weak error.

+- Convergence orders are estimated from four or five levels spanning a factor of 8-16 in $h$.
+  They are indicative, and results like the explicit schemes' 0.716 at $\sigma = 0.1$ is visibly pre-asymptotic.

+- The spot process in the Heston section is discretised by log-Euler, which carries its own $O(h)$ bias.
+  It is identical across schemes, so the comparison between schemes is unaffected, but the errors from the benchmark include it.

+- Only one parameter family was used throughout ($\kappa = 1$, $\lambda = S_0 = 0.2$), and
+  no calibration to market data.
+The Heston parameters are plausible but invented.

+- Every Lamperti figure in the $\alpha < 0$ regime is conditional on survival and is addressed each time it is relevant.

 ## References